-Kerry Bystrom is Associate Professor of English and Human Rights and Associate Dean of the College at Bard College Berlin, A Liberal Arts University.
+Kerry Bystrom is an Associate Professor of English and Human Rights and Associate Dean of the College at Bard College Berlin, A Liberal Arts University.
 Previous publications include Democracy at Home in South Africa: Family Fictions and Transitional Culture (2016).

-Monica Popescu is Associate Professor of English and William Dawson Scholar of African Literatures at McGill University.
+Monica Popescu is an Associate Professor of English and William Dawson Scholar of African Literatures at McGill University.
 She is the author of South African Literature Beyond the Cold War (which won the 2012 Gustave O. Arlt Award in the Humanities) and At Penpoint: African Literatures, Postcolonial Studies and the Cold War (2020).